Common Questions for Our Nashville Family Lawyers

 We are here to help you handle your family law problems

 At the law firm of Miller Upshaw Family Law, PLLC we strive to inspire confidence and relieve stress for our clients during divorce and other family law disputes in the Nashville area.
 Located on Woodland Street in historic Edgefield, our Nashville office is within sight of the courthouse and offers free parking.
-Call us today at 615-391-4200 or contact us online to schedule a consultation with an experienced attorney.
+Call us today at 615-391-4200 or contact us online to schedule an in-person or video consultation with an experienced attorney.